Bandwidth/bandwidth.github.io/emergency-services/dash/methods/accessDashboard/getUris.md

 ## Get URIs

+### Request URL

+<code class="get">GET</code>`https://service.dashcs.com/dash-api/xml/emergencyprovisioning/v1/uris`

 Find all of the URIs belonging to the requesting customer that has active emergency services.

-### Request URL

-<code class="post">POST</code>`https://service.dashcs.com/dash-api/xml/emergencyprovisioning/v1/uris`

 {% common %}